 Pathways to Teaching requires completion of an associate’s degree in elementary education or AGEC-A with 60 transferrable units and UA College of Education elementary education program prerequisites.
 Meet with an advisor from the College of Education to review completed coursework.
 An application will be made available to candidates who have met with an advisor in the college.

 In the Media

 - KGUN9.com Story: University of Arizona program offers fast track to teaching degree

-1. Contact and meet with a Program Coordinator:
+- Contact and meet with a Program Coordinator

-4. Apply for Pathways to Teaching Program and the University of Arizona
+- Apply for the Pathways to Teaching Program at the University of Arizona

 Thank you to the University of Arizona College of Education for this partnership.
 More information about Pathways can be found on the UArizona’s website by clicking HERE.